-Amortization of intangibles increased by \$4.2 million for the first quarter of fiscal 2000 as compared to the first quarter of fiscal 1999 due to the inclusion of amortization of intangible assets arising from the Vantis acquisition on June 15, 1999.
+Amortization of intangibles was \$21.1 million and \$25.3 million, an increase of \$21.1 million and \$25.3 million for the second quarter and first half of fiscal 2000 as compared to the second quarter and first half of fiscal 1999, respectively, due to the inclusion of amortization of intangible assets arising from the Vantis acquisition on June 15, 1999.
 In-process research and development expenses of \$89.0 million in the first quarter of FY 2000 are further described in Note 4 to the Unaudited Consolidated Financial Statements.